clmncol/blind/README.md

 # blind
-Framework to handle safe encryption in golang
+Framework to handle simple and safe encryption in golang